hashicorp/design-system/website/docs/components/icon/index.md

 ---
 title: Icon
 description: Used to display an icon.
-caption: Used to display an icon.
+caption: Displays an icon from the Helios icon library to enhance the communication of text and UI elements.
 previewImage: assets/illustrations/icons/usage-guidelines.jpg
 ---